Followers

 Mary's Early Life

-Mary had good prospects being born into Virginia landed folk.
+Mary had good prospects of being born into Virginia-landed folk.
 For the first few years of Mary’s life, she was raised at her father’s plantation, “Epping Forest.”
 But life would turn on her at an early age.
 Her father died when she was three years old and left Mary three slaves, fifteen cattle, a good feather bed, and 400 acres of land up the Rappahannock River.
-Mary's mother remarried Captain Richard Hues and they moved to Cherry Point on the Potomac River.
-When Hues died he left all of his assets to his wife and her children.
+Mary's mother remarried Captain Richard Hues, and they moved to Cherry Point on the Potomac River.
+When Hues died, he left all of his assets to his wife and her children.
 But Mary Hues herself died when Mary Ball was twelve.
-Mary was then placed under the guardianship of Colonel George Eskridge, a lawyer, in accordance with the terms of her mother's will.
+Mary was then placed under the guardianship of Colonel George Eskridge, a lawyer, under the terms of her mother's will.
 Although under

 Colonel George ESkridge

-Eskridge's guidance, Mary continued to live at Cherry Point with her sister Elizabeth Bonum and not with her guardian.
-By the time she was eighteen, Mary had three horses along with numerous acres of land.
-As part of the landed gentry, she learned social graces, but she also learned to ride, handle a boat, and shoot.
+Eskridge's guidance, Mary continued to live at Cherry Point with her sister Elizabeth Bonum, not with her guardian.
+Mary had three horses and numerous acres of land by age eighteen.
+As part of the landed gentry, she learned social graces and to ride, handle a boat, and shoot.
 Clearly, her streak of independence was forged during this period.
-When John, her half brother, died in 1721, Mary also received 600 acres in his will.
+When John, her half-brother, died in 1721, Mary also received 600 acres in his will.
 At age 14, Mary had acquired over 1000 acres to her name.
-She was a prime marriage prospect for any up and coming man.
+She was a prime marriage prospect for any up-and-coming man.

 Marriage: Better Late than Never?

 Mary married Augustine Washington, of Pope's Creek, Westmoreland County, on March 6, 1731.
 Augustine was a widower with three children.
 He was also a leader in the area of iron mining enterprises.
 In fact, he mined the land adjacent to Mary's.
 Eskridge's sister in law, Jane Butler, was Augustine's first wife.
-When she died suddenly, Eskridge recommended Mary to be Augustine’s second wife, due to her immense wealth and assets.
-Augustine and Mary were married in 1731 at Yeocomico Church in Westmorland County.
-Augustine and his company gained Mary’s land and mined the 600 acres in Stafford county.
+When she died suddenly, Eskridge recommended that Mary be Augustine’s second wife, due to her immense wealth and assets.
+Augustine and Mary were married in 1731 at Yeocomico Church in Westmoreland County.
+Augustine and his company gained Mary’s land and mined the 600 acres in Stafford County.

 Augustine Washington